sylvainwhite/sylvain-white-dev/pages/softskills.md

 Tricks on long term memory:

-* Think about hte information within the first hour or so after you learn it
+* Think about the information within the first hour or so after you learn it
 * Immediately speak to other people about it in great detail
 * Have a good night's sleep and rehearse the information again afterward